compbiozurich/UZH-BIO392/course-results/2020/Jaruschka-Pecnik/Task_D4.md

 ## Estimation of costs
 - Due to the new machine technologies for sequencing the costs for WGS and WES dropped immensively to appr.
 1,000 US Dollars ([NIH](https://www.genome.gov/about-genomics/fact-sheets/Sequencing-Human-Genome-cost))
 	- The problem nowadays are the costs that come along for storing the data
 		- Associated costs:
 			- Cost factors are employees, technology, storage costs and so on
-				- Example: Raw Storage costs for BAM format are appr.
-40CHF/genome ([Slides](https://compbiozurich.org/UZH-BIO392/course-material/2020/2020-09-18-BIO392-files.pdf))
+				- [Example]((https://compbiozurich.org/UZH-BIO392/course-material/2020/2020-09-18-BIO392-files.pdf)): Raw Storage costs for BAM format are appr.
+40CHF/genome

 ## File Formats